-The above data in Figure 1 were compared using ANOVA analysis.
+The above Load Cell Transitioning data was compared using ANOVA analysis.
 Analysis of variance (ANOVA) is a collection of statistical models used to analyze the differences among group means and their associated procedures.
 ANOVA allows us to know if there is an agreement between the means of several groups.
 The P-values for comparing the same force points in compression and tension ranged from 0.54 through 0.77.
 These high P-values indicate that there is a very high likelihood of obtaining similar averages by repeating this test.
 There is enough evidence to conclude that there is not a statistical difference between switching from compression to tension and back to compression again or vice versa.

 S-Beam type load cell